 The unit of service shall be fifteen (15) minutes of Companion Service provided to the person.
 The number of units per visit must be indicated on the Plan of Care and the Service Authorization Form.
 The maximum number of units that can be authorized may not exceed eight (8) hours daily.
 The amount of time authorized does not include the Companion Worker's transportation time to or from the person's home; or the Companion Worker's break or mealtime.

-Specify whether the service may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative

-Provider Category Provider Type Title Agency Companion Provider Agency
+Provider Category Agency Provider Type Title

+Cor npar nion 1 Provi der A Agency

+-

 Service Type: Other Service Service Name: Companion Services